-Figure 5.7 the log off link and welcome user message

-All this with a tiny amount of configuration code and a link from the sites master page.
-That really demonstrates how portable areas can be used to provide multi page user interface features delivered as a software component.

 5.5 Summary

 This chapter covered using 3rd party components in an MVC application.
 We covered using a page level component, the MvcContrib Grid.
 We walked through using the Grid's AutoGenerateColumns feature for simple cases.
 We also demonstrated a more advanced usage of the Grid, using its powerful strongly typed API.
 We defined a portable area as a component which takes the MVC 2 concept of an area and packages that area into a single DLL for easy portability.
 We then walked through a small demonstration of how to add and use a portable area from within a MVC 2 web application project.
 These two different types of components show that there are different ways to look at how much functionality a component could provide.
 The Grid provides a single control like experience, while the portable area can provide a multi-page component.
 By using these components you can provide more functionality quickly.
 The next chapter will cover hosting a MVC application in Internet Information Server.